Dansby Swanson Player Props: Cubs vs. Cardinals

-The Chicago Cubs and Dansby Swanson, who went 0-for-6 last time out, battle Miles Mikolas and the St. Louis Cardinals at Wrigley Field, Monday at 7:40 PM ET.
+The Chicago Cubs, including Dansby Swanson and his .545 slugging percentage in past 10 games, including seven extra-base hits but no homers), take on starting pitcher Jordan Montgomery and the St. Louis Cardinals at Wrigley Field, Wednesday at 7:40 PM ET.

-In his last game he had a hitless performance (0-for-6) against the Marlins.
+In his previous game, he racked up three RBI (going 3-for-5 with two doubles and a home run) against the Cardinals.

 Dansby Swanson Game Info & Props vs. the Cardinals